 How Your Organization Can Upgrade to TLS 1.2 on Your Website

 The TLS protocol replaces an older security protocol called Secure Sockets Layer (SSL).
 If your website uses SSL or no security protocol at all, we recommend that you implement TLS 1.2 on your website.
-Here is how to do that.
+Here's how to do that.

 - You will probably need an IT person familiar with your web server software or web hosting service to configure things so that your website is properly set up for TLS.